 Advanced Engineering

-29 October 2025 - 30 October 2025Join Matt Sellers, AMRC's development engineer, and Asimina Manta, AMRC's technical fellow at the Advanced Engineering show for a deep dive into the future of composite manufacturing.
+29 October 2025 - 30 October 2025Join Matt Sellers, AMRC's development engineer, Asimina Manta, AMRC's technical fellow at the Advanced Engineering show for a deep dive into the future of composite manufacturing.
+Zara-lea Field, workshop technician apprentice at the AMRC Cymru, will be participating as a panelist at the Women in Manufacturing Forum.

 Matt Sellers - Braiding and weaving of thermoplastic fibre reinforced tapes